 Herbs Witchcraft

 Mugwort is one of this witch’s favorite magical herbs.
 I know I’m not alone as a mugwort fanatic!
 Witches have used mugwort for centuries magically and medicinally for a multitude of reasons.
-Learn all about mugwort, mugwort’s magical properties and 6 witchy uses.
+Learn all about mugwort, mugwort’s magical properties and 6 powerful witchy uses in this exciting herbal post.

 What is Mugwort?